crowding/ansible-role-audio/index.md

 separate variables in `/etc/default/shairport-sync` for this.
 Then I created a master service that controlled all the instances, in a file `/etc/systemd/system/shairport-sync.target`

+This worked for all the direct ALSA ouputs -- but when it comes to the outputs configured to send from ALSA to Pulse, I get permissions
+errors:

+    Sep 10 05:31:11 localhost shairport-sync[30345]: ALSA lib pulse.c:242:(pulse_connect) PulseAudio: Unable to connect: Connection refused
+    Sep 10 05:31:11 localhost shairport-sync[30345]: alsa: error -111 ("Connection refused") opening alsa device "LR_K_O".

+This did not happen when running shairport-sync manually.
+This ay be because the service is running as the "shairport-sync" user while the daemon is running as my login user.
+It needs to have permissions to talk to pulseaudio as that user.

+I implemented the suggestions [here] to no effect.
+Perhaps the ALSA pulse plugin doesn't read pulse client.conf.
+How is ALSA trying to connect?

+-- [see above][#permissions].

 ## Miracast